 The cost averages between $5,000 and $15,000.
 Investing in an automatic pool cover provides the extra savings a pool owner can get in terms of heating and pool maintenance.
 An automatic pool cover can even extend your swimming season by keeping the pool warmer during cooler months.

 Leaf Pool Covers

-Leaf pool covers, as the name suggests, are meant to keep leaves and debris from the pool area.
+Leaf pool covers keep leaves and debris out of your pool.
 Their main function is in maintaining the pool as opposed to acting as a safety barrier.
-They also present the cheapest option among the three pool covers both in terms of purchase price and installation costs, with a range of between $2,000 and $3,500.
-Pool owners that would like to invest in a pool cover that will help reduce maintenance with their pools can consider investing in a leaf pool cover.
-Visit All-Safe’s leaf pool covers page to learn more.
+They’re among the least-expensive swimming pool cover types both by purchase price and installation cost, with a range of between $2,000 and $3,500.

-Use A Professional To Install Your Pool Cover
+Talk to a Professional About Your Pool Cover